-- 1. Pipe measurements are shown using the effective length of pipe (see Figure 5.2). - 2.
-Measurements are made from the appliance outer wrap, not from the standoffs. - Horizontal terminations are measured to the outside mounting surface (flange of termination cap) (see Figure 4.1). - 4.
-Vertical terminations are measured to bottom of termination cap. - 5.
-Horizontal pipe installed level with no rise.
+- Pipe measurements are shown using the effective length of pipe (see Figure 5.2). - Horizontal terminations are measured to the outside mounting surface (flange of termination cap) (see Figure 4.1). - Vertical terminations are measured to bottom of termination cap. - Horizontal pipe installed level with no rise.